meangrape/fdb-wiki/Handling-of-Storage-Server-Drive-Failures.md

 FoundationDB has many replication modes which can handle a certain amount of failures.
 In this post, data replication across storage servers is considered.
 A double replication mode can handle one storage server (SS) drive failure and triple replication can handle two storage server (SS) drive failures.
-FoundationDB doesn't employ any erasure coding and relies on fully replicated data on different drives.
+FoundationDB doesn't employ any erasure coding and fully replicates data on to different drives.

 In case a SS drive failure is detected, FoundationDB automatically handles restoring replicating the lost data through its data distribution subcomponent.
 Key ranges that were affected by the loss will be assigned to a new team of servers.
 Until the data is re-replicated, status will report decreased failure tolerance.